Psychoacoustics: The Fascinating Science Behind Sound Healing

 SEE ALSO: 4 Daily Mantras For Avoiding Negativity

 This relationship of humans to sound and our ancient history has given birth to a specific area of study known as Psychoacoustics — the scientific study of the perception of sound.
-In 1973, Dr. Gerald Oster, an MD and biophysicist, proved in his research paper, “Auditory Beats in the Brain,” how sound affects the how the brain absorbs new information, controls mood, sleep patterns, healing responses, and more, and how quickly.
-Thus, specific frequencies of sound and music can be used to generate neurotransmitters such as serotonin.
+In 1973, Dr. Gerald Oster, an MD and biophysicist, proved in his research paper, “Auditory Beats in the Brain,” that sound affects the way the brain absorbs information and nearly all areas of our life — including healing.
+Therefore it stands to reason certain frequencies of sound can be used to change brain chemistry such as serotonin.

 “Our various states of consciousness are directly connected to the ever-changing electrical, chemical, and architectural environment of the brain.
 Daily habits of behavior and thought processes have the ability to alter the architecture of brain structure and connectivity, as well as, the neurochemical and electrical neural oscillations of your mind.”

-- Delta waves (.5 to 3 Hz) are the slowest brain waves and occur primarily during our deepest state of dreamless sleep.
+- Delta waves (.5 to 3 Hz) the slowest brain waves that occur primarily during dreamless sleep (REM).

-- Theta waves (3 to 8 Hz) occur during sleep but have also been observed in the deepest states of Zen meditation.
+- Theta waves (3 to 8 Hz) also occurs during sleep but has also been in deep meditation.

 - Alpha waves (8 to 12 Hz) are present when your brain is in an idling default-state typically created when you’re daydreaming or consciously practicing mindfulness or meditation.